macro10/blog/README.md

 A full-stack blog application that allows users to create, manage, and share blog posts.
 This project was developed as part of the [Full Stack Open](https://fullstackopen.com/) course by the University of Helsinki, with additional modifications and improvements.

-> **Educational Context**: This application was created following the curriculum of the University of Helsinki's Full Stack Open course.
-The core concepts, architecture, and initial implementation are based on the course material, serving as a learning exercise in full-stack development.
-While personal modifications have been added, proper attribution and respect for the original course material is maintained throughout.

 ## Features

 - User authentication (login/register)